-30. Víctor Jara was one of the hundreds of students, professors, and administrators arbitrarily detained at the University and then transferred to the Stadium on September 12, 1973.

-- 31. In the course of transporting and processing the civilian prisoners, Captain Fernando Polanco Gallardo, a commanding officer in military intelligence, recognized Víctor Jara as the well-known folk singer whose popular songs addressed social inequality and who had supported President Allende's government.
+- 29. Víctor Jara was one of the hundreds of students, professors, and administrators arbitrarily detained at the University and then transferred to the Stadium on September 12, 1973. - 30.
+In the course of transporting and processing the civilian prisoners, Captain Fernando Polanco Gallardo, a commanding officer in military intelligence, recognized Víctor Jara as the well-known folk singer whose popular songs addressed social inequality and who had supported President Allende's government.
 Captain Polanco then separated Víctor Jara from the group and beat Víctor Jara severely.
-He then transferred Víctor Jara, together with some of the other civilians, to the Stadium. - 32.
+He then transferred Víctor Jara, together with some of the other civilians, to the Stadium. - 31.
 During his three days of detention in that part of the Stadium, Víctor Jara composed a poem about his experience, which one of his fellow detainees who survived the ordeal later delivered to his wife, Joan Jara.
 He wrote: "How hard it is to sing when I must sing of horror.
-Horror which I am living, horror which I am dying." - 33.
-On or about September 15, 1973, after three days of arbitrary detention, during which Víctor Jara was restrained and beaten, he was again separated from the other detainees and taken to an underground locker room of the Stadium, which the Chilean Army used to violently interrogate and torture civilians. - 34.
-Throughout his detention in the locker room of the Stadium, Víctor Jara was in the physical custody of Lieutenant Barrientos, soldiers under his command, or other members of the Chilean Army who acted in furtherance of the Chilean Army's common plan, design, and scheme to commit human rights abuses against civilians at the Stadium. - 35.
-While detained in the locker room of the Stadium, soldiers under Lieutenant Barrientos's command blindfolded, handcuffed, interrogated, brutally beat, and otherwise tortured Víctor Jara.
-Lieutenant Barrientos ordered soldiers under his command to further beat and torture Víctor Jara to punish him for his political beliefs and support for President Allende.
+Horror which I am living, horror which I am dying." - 32.
+On or about September 15, 1973, after three days of arbitrary detention, during which Víctor Jara was restrained and beaten, he was again separated from the other detainees and taken to an underground locker room of the Stadium, which the Chilean Army used to violently interrogate and torture civilians. - 33.
+Throughout his detention in the locker room of the Stadium, Víctor Jara was in the physical custody of Lieutenant Barrientos, soldiers under his command, or other members of the Chilean Army who acted in furtherance of the Chilean Army's common plan, design, and scheme to commit human rights abuses against civilians at the Stadium.

-- 36. Following this cruel treatment and torture, Lieutenant Barrientos put a pistol to the back of Víctor Jara's head and proceeded to "play" rounds of "Russian roulette."
-Lieutenant Barrientos loaded one bullet in the chamber of his pistol, spun the chamber and pulled the trigger, knowing that each shot could be lethal.
-During the course of this "game," Lieutenant Barrientos shot Víctor Jara in the back of the head at point blank range.
-He then ordered the five military conscripts under his command to repeatedly shoot Víctor Jara's corpse.
-The subordinates then shot Víctor Jara's corpse at least forty times. - 37.
-After the execution, Lieutenant Barrientos ordered his subordinates to dump Víctor Jara's body.
-The subordinates complied and his body was ignobly and unceremoniously discarded outside the Stadium, along with the bodies of other civilian prisoners who had been killed by the Chilean Army. - 38.
-On September 18, 1973, a Civil Registry employee Hector Herrera witnessed trucks full of bodies being brought into the morgue.
+- 34. While detained in the locker room of the Stadium, soldiers under Lieutenant Barrientos's command interrogated, brutally beat, and otherwise tortured Víctor Jara to punish him for his political beliefs and support for President Allende. - 35.
+Following this cruel treatment and torture, Lieutenant Barrientos killed, caused others to kill, and/or conspired to kill Víctor Jara by shooting him in the head and then shooting his body, at least, forty more times. - 36.
+After the execution, Lieutenant Barrientos's subordinates and/or coconspirators ignobly and unceremoniously discarded Víctor Jara's body outside the Stadium, along with the bodies of other civilian prisoners who had been killed by the Chilean Army. - 37.
+On September 18, 1973, a Civil Registry employee, Hector Herrera, witnessed trucks full of bodies being brought into the morgue.
 Upon recognizing Víctor Jara's body, the civil servant went to Plaintiff Joan Jara's house and told her in person that her husband had been killed.
 Upon hearing the news, Plaintiff Joan Jara accompanied the civil servant to the morgue and identified the tortured body of her husband and observed the gunshot wounds he had sustained.
-After burying Víctor Jara in secret, Plaintiff Joan Jara and her daughters, Plaintiffs Amanda Jara and Manuela Bunster, fled for their safety to the United Kingdom, where Joan Jara was already a citizen.
+After burying Víctor Jara in secret, Plaintiff Joan Jara and her daughters, Plaintiffs Amanda Jara Turner and Manuela Bunster, fled for their safety to the United Kingdom, where Joan Jara was already a citizen.